 Must also stock more booze for my room, because the drinks on board were shockingly weak.
 If you’re going to spend that much money on liquor (looking at my room charges made me grey) you want to at least have appreciated the experience.

 I think next time I need to also skip out on some of the lectures.
-Not because the lectures weren’t interesting, but because I didn’t get to spend nearly enough time exploring this gorgeous ship, which brings me to…
+Not because the lectures weren’t interesting.
+I didn’t get to spend nearly enough time exploring this gorgeous ship, which brings me to…

 What can I say, I’m hooked.
 When I was growing up in Long Beach, the Queen Mary wasn’t something I could appreciate.
 It was run down and shabby.
 I couldn’t see her for what she was.

 As I got older, I learned to appreciate her more and now I’m obsessed.
 She’s gorgeous!
-Still rough around the edges, but with the preservation efforts underway, thanks in part to the ADSLA, she is taking on more of her classical charm.
+Still rough around the edges.
+However, with the preservation efforts underway, thanks in part to the ADSLA, she is taking on more of her classical charm.

 I definitely have PMS – Post Moderne Syndrome.